jennerhanni/GraphletDB/README.md

 }
 ```

+### Object Definitions

 **@context**

 In JSON-LD, @context provides links to precise definitions for the properties used in the object.

-In this example, the "date" property is ambiguous.
+For example, the "date" property can be ambiguous.

 ```
 {